 When some bars launch, it’s very clear from opening night that they have superstar quality.
 After debuting with the Highest New Entry Award in 2019 and following with Coa’s owner-bartender Jay Khan winning the Bartenders’ Bartender Award in 2020, it’s been apparent since day one that Coa had something special.
 This year, Khan’s Coa accomplishes a feat unmatched in the history of Asia’s 50 Best Bars, as it is the first-ever bar to be thrice-awarded the coveted No.1 position.

 Coa is named after the machete-like tool used for harvesting agave – the plant from which both mezcal and tequila are distilled.
 The bar pays homage to both spirits, offering the city’s largest agave collection, clocking in at a cool 200 bottles.
 Khan has visited every distillery on this list, so all pours come with a side-serve of his own liquid history.

 In 2020, Khan and the Coa team launched Mezcal Mission, which donated all money raised from tequila tastings to a local homeless charity; one of a number of initiatives the team conjured up to support its local community throughout the pandemic.
 Within the candle-lit, industrial-style space, spirit enthusiasts pop in for rare-varietal mezcal and other unsung agave-based liquors, plus signature cocktails such as the grapefruit-spiked mezcal and tequila blend, La Paloma de Oaxaca, which is the only cocktail that has been on the list since the bar opened.
-This particular drink was canned and sold (including a pouch of worm salt) in huge numbers in Hong Kong as part of a successful RTD programme that kept the bar going through the city’s various lockdowns.
+Other newer creations, such as the Ancho Highball (tequila, salted plum, ancho chile and guava soda), expand Khan’s love of agave into an all-out homage to the Mexican larder.